 In 2019 a study done by the NAACP examined the workplace diversity in five of the largest hotels in the United States.
 They analyzed data from Hilton Hotels, Hyatt Hotels Corp, Marriott International and Wyndham Hotels and Resorts.
 The NAACP gave grades based on board and workforce diversity, new hires, promotions, voluntary and involuntary turnover and supplier diversity.
 Marriott International received a grade of B for its diversity efforts, while Hilton, Hyatt and Wyndham Hotels received a C. Marriott was acknowledged for having the greatest number of staff dedicated to its diversity and inclusion initiatives.
 The hotels received acknowledgement for instituting diversity and recruitment training, for their hiring of minority employees and for having staff dedicated to diversity initiatives.
 But diversity remains a work in progress as the report found that people of color remained overrepresented in lower-level positions but were underrepresented in high level positions.
 According to the Equal Employment Opportunity Commission (EEOC), in 2007 people of color represented 27 percent of top management positions, but by 2015 that number had decreased to 19 percent.

-Efforts Made to Improve Diversity
+Hotel Industry Efforts to Improve Diversity

 In 2019, the American Hotel and Lodging Association (AHLA) launched the Hospitality is Working Campaign (HIW) as a means of investing in communities in order to recruit, train and retain talent.
 The American Hotel and Lodging Education Foundation (AHLEF) plan to award $500,000 to community-based organizations in key areas of the labor market.
 The AHLEF plan to award funds to communities in Baltimore, Chicago, Dallas, Orlando, Los Angeles and Washington D.C., to support the recruitment and placement of young people into the Hospitality Industry.
 The AHLA has a five-year plan to train and certify 8000 young people and connect them with potential employers within the Hospitality Industry.
 Additionally, the AHLA has committed to enrolling 50,000 apprentices in the next five years and has a scholarship program that will award 5 million dollars in scholarships to help 5,000 employees attend college at no cost.
 This is an opportunity for the Hospitality Industry to fill gaps in areas where the representation of minority employees is lacking.